 Young people and the movement for civil rights have always been closely connected.
 While we often think of the titans of the Civil Rights movement as wise elders, during the peak of their work they were often teenagers and college students, finding their voices as they diligently worked to shape their own future.

 That legacy continues today.
-During the 2020 uprisings and protests against police violence, we witnessed young, Black NAACP members nationwide step up to represent their communities.
+During uprisings and protests against police violence, we have witnessed young, Black NAACP members nationwide step up to represent their communities.